mdalai/self-driving-car-Behavioral-Cloning/writeup_template.md

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.